roberto1648/sampling-of-biased-physical-signals/README.md

 # 6. Conclusions

-A sampling technique for sampling balanced datasets was introduced.
-The technique does not require any expert knowledge about the system that produces the data signal.
+A sampling technique for obtaining balanced datasets was introduced.
+Importantly, the technique does not require any expert knowledge about the system that produces the data signal.
+All the required information may be obtained through experimentation.

 The technique can be generalized in two main ways:

 (I).
-The process above can be repeated for many signal optima.
-In the limit of all signal optima being considered, the procedure could approach a well-balanced global sampling.
+The steps above can be repeated for many signal optima.
+In the limit of all signal optima being considered, the procedure could approach a well-balanced global sampling technique.

 (II).
-Include more than one signal (e.g., the other populations in this case) by repeating (I) for each additional signal.
+Include more than one signal (e.g., the other populations in this case) by repeating the steps defined above for each additional signal.

 To illustrate the technique, the particular system used here involved the interaction of a quantum system with an ultrafast laser.
 Many rich phenomena can take place during laser-matter interactions.
 The trained model may have extracted features relevant to certain quantum interactions.
-Extracting and understanding those features may be of high value, particularly for experimental data.
+Extracting and understanding those features may be of high value, particularly from a model trained on experimental data.

 The sampling procedure above for obtaining balanced datasets can be easily implemented in the laboratory.
-Training a CNN on the data and then extracting the learned features may constitute a method for extracting physical, chemical, or biological insights directly from experimental data.
+Training a CNN on the data and then extracting the learned features may constitute a method for elucidating physical, chemical, or biological insights directly from experimental data.